brianhill/cosmology/daily_schedule-term_4.md

 ### Week 2

 * Preparation for Monday, Jan.
-16 &mdash; Problem Set 1 due at beginning of class consisting of these six *Spacetime Physics* end-of-chapter Problems: 1-4, 1-8, 1-10, 1-12, 2-6, and 2-8 &mdash; I can help you with the small amount of calculus used in Problem 2-8(a) &mdash; Additional reading assignment from Chapter 2 - FORTHCOMING
+16 &mdash; Problem Set 1 due at beginning of class consisting of these six *Spacetime Physics* end-of-chapter Problems: 1-4, 1-8 (parts a, b, and c only), 1-10, 1-12, 2-6, and 2-8 &mdash; I can help you with the small amount of calculus used in Problem 2-8(a) &mdash; Additional reading assignment from Chapter 2 - FORTHCOMING
 * Monday, Jan.
 16
 * Thursday, Jan.
 19